tensorflow/community/rfcs/20230221-tf-distribution-api-dtensor.md

 ## Design Proposal

+### Summary of Changes to TensorFlow Python API

+Changes to the tensorflow namespace:

+*   Addition of new layout argument to many tensor creation methods (e.g. tf.ones)
+*   Addition of a new layout argument to tf.Variable.
+*   Addition of a new attribute in tf.Tensor type: Tensor.layout.

+New APIs added to tf.dtensor:

+*   tf.dtensor.relayout
+*   tf.dtensor.pack
+*   tf.dtensor.unpack
+*   new class tf.dtensor.Layout
+*   new class tf.dtensor.Mesh
+*   new class tf.dtensor.XlaOpSharding

 ### Data Structures: tf.dtensor.Mesh and tf.dtensor.Layout

 Mesh and Layout defines how a Tensor is distributed by the Distribution API.